One Assassination Under God Tour: Box office and reception

-The tour's September 6, 2024 date at the Honda Center in Anaheim was met with a small protest organized by professor and commentator Caroline Heldman.
-Billboard contributor David Brooks said that sales of "some" of Five Finger Death Punch, Marilyn Manson and Slaughter to Prevail's three concerts in California were "tanking", and said this was "not great" for Manson, as his shows in California had historically "done really well".
-Brooks said the real test of Manson's commercial viability as a touring act would come when he "does a small headline show or a real co-headline run".
-A writer for Houston Music Review said they were "blown away" by the amount of audience members who exited the 16,500-capacity Cynthia Woods Mitchell Pavilion in Houston following the completion of Marilyn Manson's set.
-They noted: "How would I know if it were hundreds or a thousand or more?
+The tour's September 6, 2024 date at the Honda Center in Anaheim was met with a small protest.
+Billboard contributor Dave Brooks said overall sales for the Five Finger Death Punch, Marilyn Manson and Slaughter to Prevail tour were "OK at best".
+He said that Manson had previously done well in markets such as California, and that "some" of the Californian shows not selling out was "not great" for Manson.
+He said the real test of Manson's commercial viability as a touring act would come when he "does a small headline show or a real co-headline run".
+A writer for Houston Music Review said they were "blown away" by the amount of audience members who exited the 16,500-capacity Cynthia Woods Mitchell Pavilion in Houston following the completion of Manson's set.
+They said: "How would I know if it were hundreds or a thousand or more?
 All I can report is that I have never seen a massive exit like this one."
 Their writer noted: "I don't think it was at all a boycott of [Five Finger Death Punch].
 I believe it was simply that Marilyn Manson was who they came to see and, satisfied, they were ready to go home."

 The second leg of the tour was a sold-out Marilyn Manson headlining tour of Europe, which began in February 2025.
-In reviewing the band's sold-out show at Columbiahalle in Berlin on February 16, 2025, Rolling Stone Germany commended Manson's stage presence, saying: "The show that Manson delivers is fantastic.
+In reviewing the band's show at Columbiahalle in Berlin, Rolling Stone Germany commended Manson's stage presence, saying: "The show that Manson delivers is fantastic.
 Manson, now clean, is so good, so physically present, that he no longer has to hide behind show/shock effects and costumes; his pure physical presence carries the entire evening."
-When reviewing the band's sold-out show at the 5,300 capacity Eventim Apollo in London on February 21, The Daily Telegraph praised the stage show and the band's musicianship, but their writer said they felt uncomfortable throughout the show, despite noting that fans were "kind, polite and rational."
+When reviewing the band's show at the Eventim Apollo in London, The Daily Telegraph praised the stage show and the band's musicianship, but their writer said they felt uncomfortable during the band's cover of "Sweet Dreams (Are Made of This)" due to its lyrics, despite saying fans were "kind, polite and rational."